davidgasquez/handbook/content/rationality.md

 - To maximize your long-term happiness, prioritize the projects you'd most regret not having pursued by the time you're old and looking back at your life.
 - Gather all the information you can.
 Then, schedule time to think deeply about it.
 Remember that too much information increases confidence not accuracy.
 - [The fog of the future hides vital information](https://youtu.be/SVmEXdGqO-s).
-- If all options are similar take the harder one in the short term \(_Hard decisions easy life, easy decisions, hard life_\).
+- If all options are similar take the harder one in the short term (_Hard decisions easy life, easy decisions, hard life_).
 - Look for win-win decisions.
-If someone has to lose, you're not thinking hard enough or you need to make structural/environmental changes.
+If someone has to lose, you're not thinking hard enough or you need to make structural/incentives/environmental changes.
 - The rule of 5.
 Think about what the decision looks like 5 days, 5 weeks, 5 months, 5 years, 5 decades.
 - Ask what information would cause you to change your mind.
 If you don't have that information, find it.
 If you do, track is religiously.
 Collect feedback and be open to change outcomes.
 - How un-doable is a decision?
 If an idea is fully un-doable, make it as quickly as you can.
 When a decision is something that you can't take back, then it's worth really, really understanding.
 Aim for preserving optionality.